-- Section 2.01 The Audit and Finance Committee is established as set forth in and pursuant to Article III of the Trust's bylaws.
+Section 2.01 The Audit and Finance Committee is established as set forth in and pursuant to Article III of the Trust's bylaws.
 The Audit and Finance Committee shall be comprised of a minimum of three independent Members.
-Members shall be elected by a plurality of the votes cast by the Trustees of the Trust at each annual meeting of the Board and shall serve until the next annual meeting. - Section 2.02 Audit and Finance Committee Members shall be prohibited from being a staff member of the Trust or an immediate family member of a staff member of the Trust.
-In addition, Audit and Finance Committee Members shall not engage in any private business transactions with the Trust or receive compensation from any private entity that has material business relationships with the Trust, or be an immediate family member of an individual that engages in private business transactions with the Trust or receives compensation from an entity that has material business relationships with the Trust. - Section 2.03 The Audit and Finance Committee shall have access to the services of at least one financial expert. - (a) The Audit Finance Committee's financial expert should have: - (i) an understanding of generally accepted accounting principles and financial statements; - (ii) experience in preparing or auditing financial statements of comparable entities; - (iii) experience in applying such principles in connection with the accounting for estimates, accruals and reserves; - (iv) experience with internal accounting controls; and - (v) an understanding of Audit and Finance Committee functions. - Section 2.04 The Members of the Audit Finance Committee shall possess the necessary skills to understand the duties and functions of the Audit Finance Committee.
+Members shall be elected by a plurality of the votes cast by the Trustees of the Trust at each annual meeting of the Board and shall serve until the next annual meeting.

+Section 2.02 Audit and Finance Committee Members shall be prohibited from being a staff member of the Trust or an immediate family member of a staff member of the Trust.
+In addition, Audit and Finance Committee Members shall not engage in any private business transactions with the Trust or receive compensation from any private entity that has material business relationships with the Trust, or be an immediate family member of an individual that engages in private business transactions with the Trust or receives compensation from any private compensation from an entity that has material business relationships with the Trust or receives compensation from an entity that has material business relationships with the Trust or receives compensation from an entity that has material business relationships with the Trust.

+Section 2.03 The Audit and Finance Committee shall have access to the services of at least one financial expert.

+(a) The Audit Finance Committee's financial expert should have:

+(i) an understanding of generally accepted accounting principles and financial statements;

+(ii) experience in preparing or auditing financial statements of comparable entities;

+(iii) experience in applying such principles in connection with the accounting for estimates, accruals and reserves;

+- (iv) experience with internal accounting controls; and - (v) an understanding of Audit and Finance Committee functions.

+Section 2.04 The Members of the Audit Finance Committee shall possess the necessary skills to understand the duties and functions of the Audit Finance Committee.
 Including an understanding of the types of debt issued by the Trust.